dealingwith/notionpaper/README.md

 Observe output in `notion.taskpaper`, `notion.markdown`, and `notion.html`.
 (PDF output is currently disabled, but feel free to un-comment those lines and give it a shot.)

 ### To run the web app

+_Update: this hasn't been tested in a bit and might be pretty broken_

 `ruby app.rb`